Dragoneer Growth Opportunities Corp III - Class A Shares Close in on 52-Week Low - Market Mover

-Dragoneer Growth Opportunities Corp III - Class A (DGNU) shares closed today at 1.3% above its 52 week low of $9.70, giving the company a market cap of $423M.
-The stock is currently up 0.6% year-to-date, down 1.7% over the past 12 months, and down 1.7% over the past five years.
-This week, the Dow Jones Industrial Average fell 0.3%, and the S&P 500 fell 1.9%.
+Dragoneer Growth Opportunities Corp III - Class A (DGNU) shares closed today at 0.7% above its 52 week low of $9.70, giving the company a market cap of $420M.
+The stock is currently flat year-to-date, down 2.3% over the past 12 months, and down 2.3% over the past five years.
+This week, the Dow Jones Industrial Average fell 0.3%, and the S&P 500 fell 0.7%.

 Trading Activity